gabrielpoetaa/myblog/_posts/2025-04-14-Ports_Containers_and_conflicts.md

 ### **Testing with ngrok**

-With the new port mapping, I tested the external access using ngrok:
+With the new port mapping, I tested the external access:

 `ngrok tcp 5433`

 This time, it worked perfectly.
 I could connect to the local PostgreSQL database from another machine using the ngrok host.
 Connection successful, RAG tests running smoothly.

-This little hiccup—a simple port conflict—taught me more than I expected.
-It pushed me to better understand how Docker interacts with WSL and the host OS, how port mapping works in docker-compose, and how to troubleshoot process conflicts in Windows.
 <br>
 <br>
 <br>
+This little hiccup—a simple port conflict—taught me more than I expected.
+It pushed me to better understand how Docker interacts with WSL and the host OS, how port mapping works in docker-compose, and how to troubleshoot process conflicts in Windows.
 These are the types of lessons you don’t fully grasp until you go through the pain of debugging them yourself.
 And the best part?
 I now feel more confident setting up container-based environments, both for development and production.